MrValdez/PyCon-APAC-2018-renpy-workshop/README.md

     return
 ```

 Go back to the running program.
 No surprise, the text still reads "I am happy".

 Now, press Shift+R. This should reload the script and change the text.
-This is how you reload your game so you can immediately see the changes.
+This is how you reload your game, so you can immediately see the changes.

 8.

 ```
 define r = Character("Your name")